Follicular Unit Excision (FUE)

 What Is Follicular Unit Excision (FUE)?

 What makes FUE unique is the minimally invasive approach to harvesting hair grafts.
 In traditional strip hair transplant surgery, a long thin section of hair and tissue is removed from the donor area, which is located on the back and sides of the head.
 Under magnification, this strip is then separated into smaller grafts that will then be transplanted into the desired region.
 In FUE, follicular units with about one to four hairs are precisely harvested to be transplanted by our surgeons into the treatment area.
-By using this advanced technology, Drs.
-Lopresti and Leonard are able to fill in thinning and balding areas without creating a linear scar.
+By using this advanced technology, Dr. Matthew Lopresti and Dr. Mary Lopresti are able to fill in thinning and balding areas without creating a linear scar.
 Furthermore, the follicular units are placed in such a way as to achieve the most natural-looking outcome possible.

-It’s important to underscore that FUE is a surgical procedure, one that requires the skill, training, and artistic eye of experienced hair restoration surgeons like Dr. Lopresti and Dr. Leonard.
+It’s important to underscore that FUE is a surgical procedure, one that requires the skill, training, and artistic eye of experienced hair restoration surgeons like Dr. Matthew Lopresti and Dr. Mary Lopresti.
 The International Society of Hair Restoration Surgery (ISHRS) recently updated the terminology applied to this procedure to more accurately describe the treatment and to emphasize the need for a physician to perform the operation.
 While some practices may opt to use technicians for follicular excision (which is the unlicensed practice of medicine), our extensively trained surgeons will always provide this service to ensure the highest-quality results and safest experience possible for our patients.
 Don’t trust anyone who would put your health and outcome at risk by using unqualified personnel!

 Learn more about the updated definition and its significance in our press release on follicular unit excision.